 You get at least 3 doses of a polio vaccine the first time you are immunized for polio.
 This is called the primary series.
-You usually get this series as a baby with vaccines that also protect against other diseases.
+You usually get this series as a baby in vaccines that protect against other diseases.

 After the primary series, you need an extra (booster) dose at age 4 years to keep you protected.

-Adults who are at risk for polio may need a booster dose at least 10 years after getting your childhood immunizations (primary series) for polio before getting this booster.
+Adults who are at risk for polio may need a booster dose.
+You must wait at least 10 years after getting your childhood immunizations (primary series) for polio before getting this booster.

 Yes, the vaccines dTap-IPV, DTaP-IPV-Hib, and DTaP-IPV-Hib-HB all protect against polio.

-The type of polio vaccine you get will depend on your age and if you need protection from other diseases (like diphtheria, tetanus,
+The type of polio vaccine you get depends on your age and if you need protection from other diseases (like diphtheria, tetanus,

 After the primary series, the protection for polio is over 95%.
 After a booster dose, the protection is almost 100%.

-If you need the vaccine because of your work (such as some healthcare workers and laboratory workers), talk to your workplace health and safety department.
+If you need the vaccine because of your work (such as some types of healthcare or lab work), talk to your workplace health and safety department.

-All others can contact the public health office in their area to get the vaccine.
+You can also contact the public health office in your area to get the vaccine.

 There can be side effects from the polio vaccine, but they tend to be mild and go away in a few days.
 Side effects may include: